Healthy vegetarian and vegan options in the food mecca of Penang

 Prices range between about 10 and 20RM per dish and they have a special ‘green Monday’ deal for ‘buy one get one free’.
 I’m not sure of the exact details of it because we weren’t there on Monday.
 Check out the BMS cafe story and menu to find out more.
 They also have an online shop so you can order your organic groceries that way if you prefer.

-In the mean time, if you’re a fan of nourishing food, check out my healthy eating blog category.
+If you’re a fan of nourishing food, check out my healthy eating blog category.

 What’s your favorite vegetarian restaurant in Penang?
 I’d love to hear about it so please feel free to leave a comment in the box below!